 so both GR and SR effects are necessary for sub-percent-level waveform accuracy.

 Photons emitted from the oblate stellar surface experience light bending, gravitational redshift, time-of-flight delays, and Doppler boosting.
-To place these ingredients in a coherent framework, we adopt a star-centered coordinate system with the observer at infinity along a fixed line of sight.
-The stellar surface is discretized into small elements (``surface patches''), and we trace photons from each patch to the observer, integrating the contributions over the surface.
-Rather than restricting emission to one or a few circular, isothermal spots, our algorithm is designed from the outset to accept \emph{full-surface temperature maps}, making it suitable for non-trivial configurations (e.g., accretion-heated distributions or physics-motivated hotspot maps).
-This relaxes symmetry assumptions common to spot-based models; consequently, we emphasize computational optimizations to ensure the tractability of full-surface maps.
+To place these ingredients in a coherent framework, we adopted a star-centered coordinate system with the observer at infinity along a fixed line of sight.
+The stellar surface was discretized into small elements (i.e., surface patches) and we traced photons from each patch to the observer, integrating the contributions over the surface.
+Rather than restricting emission to one or a few circular, isothermal spots, our algorithm is designed from the outset to accept {full-surface temperature maps}, making it suitable for nontrivial configurations (e.g., accretion-heated distributions or physics-motivated hotspot maps).
+This relaxes symmetry assumptions that are typical for spot-based models; consequently, we emphasize computational optimizations to ensure the tractability of full-surface maps.

 Our geometric notation follows \citet{Loktev_2020} for consistency with prior literature.
 A schematic of the setup is shown in Figure~\ref{fig:geometry_setup_angles}.
 For clarity, the key unit vectors and angles used in this work are summarized in Tables~\ref{tab:vectors} and \ref{tab:angles}.